 Simone Forti / To Play the Flute

-A selection of performances by this Italian-born American artist, choreographer and dancer that will fill the Museo del Novecento’s Sala Fontana with sound and movement for three days
+A selection of performances by the Italian-born American artist, choreographer and dancer presented at the Museo del Novecento’s Sala Fontana

 For over fifty years, Simone Forti has been a leading figure in postmodern dance.
 From the simple, minimalist movements of her early pieces, to improvisations joining words to movement, her work has profoundly influenced contemporary dance and performance practices.